uwegeercken/datagenerator2/README.md

 If no type is specified then type=category is assumed.

+Several transformations are available which are applied after a value is generated.
+Find below a list of transformations for the individual generator types.

 ### Random Strings
 This type of generator (type=randomstring) generates purely random text.
 The options in the yaml configuration file allow to specify the range of characters to be used for constructing the random text.
 Additional options allow to specify the minimum and maximum length.
 Setting minLength=maxLength will create a constant length string.